Customs Clearance - Meaning, Scope and Documentation

 Freight Forwarders who coordinate the international transportation also provide customs clearance services to the clients.
 The activity is called customs brokerage.

 Customs clearance work involves preparation and submission of documentations required to facilitate export or imports into the country, representing client during customs examination, assessment, payment of duty and co taking delivery of cargo from customs after clearance along with documents.

 Some of the documents involved in customs clearance are :

-Customs Agents prepare the document of Shipping Bills in house for submission while rests of the documents are obtained from the client.
-Preparing shipping bill involves Classification of cargo under specific classification which is a critical activity in the entire process.
+Customs Agents prepare the document of Shipping Bills in the house for submission while rests of the documents are obtained from the client.
+Preparing shipping bill involves Classification of cargo under specific classification that is a critical activity in the entire process.

 Customs clearance agents are also called Carrying and Forwarding agents.
 They are registered and licensed by Customs to operate.
 Their role is limited to acting on behalf of and representing clients as third party agencies engaged in customs clearance.